MetaDev/thesis-hypergenerator/README.md

 The result is a collection of figures visualising the trained probabilistic models and relevant run-time and training information.
 The figures and information are respectively saved in *pdf* and *txt* files.

-An example configuration method and sample output:
+An example configuration method and sample output (I refer to the thesis book for an elaborate explenation of experiments and results):

 ```python
 def test_n_component():